 The good news is that, just like with muscles, you can build and strengthen your bones with exercise.
 This slows down the rate of bone loss as you age.
 On the flip side, bones become weaker and break down faster if you’re inactive.
 Exercise increases bone density because when you put stress or force on your bones, they adapt by creating more cells, which helps to strengthen existing bone tissue.

 All types of exercise have benefits for your health.
 However, the best activities for bone health are weight-bearing exercises that force you to work against gravity.
 Some good weight-bearing exercises include:

-- Golfing (If you’re walking the course, extra points if you carry a bag!)
+- Golfing, if you’re walking the course.
+(Extra points if you carry your bag!)